Anaconda (character): Powers and abilities

 Anaconda has the superhuman ability to elongate her limbs and constrict her opponents.
-Her arms and legs are able to elongate to about one and a half times their normal length (though most artists show her greatly exceeding that length), while her muscles engorge with blood, giving the appearance of massive, snake-like limbs.
-Once she has entwined her limbs around a human-sized foe, there are very few human beings able to break free of her grip.
+Her arms and legs are able to elongate to about one and a half times their normal length, while her muscles engorge with blood, giving the appearance of massive, snake-like limbs.
 She has also been surgically given gills, which allow her to breathe underwater, and modified lungs for extracting oxygen from water.
-Due to all the bio-engineering performed on her, Anaconda has incredible recuperative abilities and she is able to heal non-fatal wounds several times faster than a normal human being.
-Her strength is enhanced beyond normal human levels and she is an excellent swimmer.
+Anaconda also possesses a healing factor, allowing her to heal from non-fatal wounds several times faster than a normal human being.
 Her entire skeletal structure is laced with an adamantium alloy-based substance, increasing her durability.